grafana/loki/docs/sources/send-data/fluentbit/_index.md

 The recommended way to collect logs from Kubernetes with Fluent Bit is to use the Helm chart provided by the Fluent Bit project.
 The Helm chart is available at [https://github.com/fluent/helm-charts](https://github.com/fluent/helm-charts).

-Here is an example of how to deploy the Fluent Bit helm chart to collect logs from Kubernetes and send them to Loki:
+Here is an example of how to deploy the Fluent Bit Helm chart to collect logs from Kubernetes and send them to Loki:

 1. Add the Fluent Bit Helm repository: